Frequently Asked Questions

 • Security: Comfort knowing that your roof is built to higher standards

-A FORTIFIED Roof™ designation is written certification that a home or business has been built, renovated, or re-roofed according to FORTIFIED standards.
-The document is issued by IBHS after a review of the documentation provided by a FORTIFIED Evaluator and is required in order to receive FORTIFIED insurance discounts and to qualify for mitigation credits.
+An IBHS FORTIFIED Roof™ designation is an official certification confirming that a home or business has been constructed, renovated, or re-roofed in accordance with FORTIFIED standards.
+Issued by the Insurance Institute for Business & Home Safety (IBHS), the designation is granted after a certified FORTIFIED Evaluator submits documentation and it undergoes review.
+This designation is required to receive grant payments, qualify for FORTIFIED insurance discounts, and obtain mitigation credits.

-A FORTIFIED Roof™ designation lasts 5 calendar years.
-At the end of that period, a re-designation inspection will be required to maintain the home or business's current designation level.
-If there have been no substantial changes to the structure and the roof covering is within its life expectancy, the designation will be re-issued for another 5-year period.
+An IBHS FORTIFIED Roof™ designation is valid for five calendar years.
+At the end of this period, a re-designation inspection is required to maintain the current designation level for the home or business.
+If no significant structural changes have been made and the roof covering remains within its expected lifespan, the designation may be renewed for an additional five years.

 How to Apply